Intrinsic Locking¶

 Locking is an essential concept in multithreaded programming to prevent race conditions and ensure thread safety.
 When multiple threads access shared resources, locks ensure that only one thread accesses the critical section at a time.
+Java offers various locking mechanisms, from synchronized blocks to explicit locks like ReentrantLock

 .

-2. Synchronized Keyword and Intrinsic Locks¶
+Synchronized & Intrinsic Locks¶

 Java’s synchronized

-keyword is one of the primary ways to control access to shared resources in multithreaded programs.
+key word is one of the primary ways to control access to shared resources in multithreaded programs.
 It ensures thread safety by providing mutual exclusion and visibility guarantees.
 Let's go further into every aspect of synchronized

 .